-Space is limited CINC Vatas • Space is initial.
-SwG voles The project electively upfloid the principles of diversity, equity and inclusion?
-14 This proposal has an excellent plan to support DEL.
+Space is limited.
+GWG Votes Does the project effectively uphold the principles of diversity, equity and inclusion?
+Yes: 14 This proposal has an excellent plan to support DEI.
 Highlights include recruitment of underrepresented populations for deriving new iPSC lines and hosting minority students from other CA institutions.
 The DEI statement and plan are strong.
 They will follow the institution's inclusion, diversity, equity, and access initiative and other institution wide DEI principles.
 There are some ideas presented that appear acceptable.
 Although tuition will be free, they don't list any other strategies to help overcome barriers to participation from underserved populations.
 They do plan to include diversity into the cell acquisition, but without active recruitment.
 It is based on who walks into the clinic, so this may limit ancestral diversity.
-No: Lacks details for the derivation of diverse hiPSCs or how they will reach underserved 1 students.
+No: 1 Lacks details for the derivation of diverse hiPSCs or how they will reach underserved students.
 GWG Votes IF PROPOSED, is the Stem Cell Techniques Course well designed?
-Yes: The Stem Cell Techniques Course is well designed.
-It covers a wide variety of topics all 14 taught by experts in the field.
+Yes: 14 The Stem Cell Techniques Course is well designed.
+It covers a wide variety of topics all taught by experts in the field.
 It has both lectures and hands-on components.
 The course is one of the largest ones available and will be offered quarterly and aims to serve up to 70 students annually.
 This is a big plus.
 The course includes a variety of topics from basic culture methods including reprogramming, gene editing, generating cardiac lineages and ethics.
-It covers all the necessary skills needed for stem-cell based modeling research. • This is an excellent proposal with a combination of online and in person instruction.
+It covers all the necessary skills needed for stem-cell based modeling research.
+This is an excellent proposal with a combination of online and in person instruction.
 The content covers a wide range of topics that will enable a student to gain independence in stem cell culture and experimentation.
-Appropriate topics & great syllabi with learning objectives.
-The course topics are relevant and useful. • The instructors for the course are extremely well qualified the topics covered and most have dedicated significant time to training the next generation of stem cell scientists. • The course is designed for high school, college, and graduate students along with from underrepresented backgrounds, but the plan lacks specific details about recruitment or now students will be chosen.
-I he course looks well designed for a range of students, but again, the focus could be too advanced.
+Appropriate topics &amp; great syllabi with learning objectives.
+The course topics are relevant and useful.
+The instructors for the course are extremely well qualified the topics covered and most have dedicated significant time to training the next generation of stem cell scientists.
+The course is designed for high school, college, and graduate students along with researchers.
+The program will host up to 70 trainees per year with at least 40-60% of trainees from underrepresented backgrounds, but the plan lacks specific details about recruitment or how students will be chosen.
+The course looks well designed for a range of students, but again, the focus could be too advanced.
 This a commendable effort and impressive numbers of students assuming demand is there.
 Given space, hoods, and equipment limits, can this be accomplished without impacting ongoing research?
-No: none
+No: 0 • none